KeplerGO/K2FootprintFiles/simbad/interesting.md

 Comet 61P/Shajn-Schaldach

 ## Campaign 15
-Asteroid Ryugu (to be visited by the Hayabusa 2 spacecraft in July 2018, i.e. 10 months later)<br>
+Asteroid Ryugu (to be visited by the Hayabusa 2 spacecraft in July 2018, i.e. 10 months later -- unfortunately it will only be at 0.5 AU from Kepler, with an apparent motion of 50 arcsec/hr at magnitude 20)<br>
 Asteroid Gaspra (visited by the Galileo spacecraft in 1991)<br>
 Asteroid 2101 Adonis (thought to be an extinct comet, partially in field)<br>
 Comet 204P<br>